Healthcare history: How U.S. health coverage got this bad

 How we got here, where we’re headed — a fairer, kinder healthcare system

-The U.S. healthcare system can feel clunky and confusing to navigate, and in many ways is a regressive system that penalizes startups and small businesses.
-For a country that was founded by entrepreneurs, it’s sad that corporations like Google pay less for healthcare per employee than a small coffee shop in Florida.
+The U.S. healthcare system can feel clunky and confusing to navigate, and in many ways, it is a regressive system that penalizes startups and small businesses.
+For a country founded by entrepreneurs, it’s sad that corporations like Google pay less for healthcare per employee than a small coffee shop in Florida.

 In many ways, ICHRA democratizes procuring healthcare coverage.
 And, in the same way that large employers enjoy the benefits of better rates, ICHRA plan quality and prices improve as the ICHRA risk pool grows.
 Moving away from the traditional employer model will change the incentive structure of the healthcare industry.
 Insurers will be able to compete and differentiate on the merits of their product.
 They will be incentivized to build products for people, not one-size-fits-all solutions for employers.